Neuropathy

 If left untreated, neuropathy can cause a number of conditions.

 Numbness in the feet can increase your risk of injuring your feet without noticing.
-Blisters, cuts, scratches and other injuries to the feet can go unnoticed and thus untreated.
-An untreated blister can turn into an ulcer - a kind of open wound which takes a long to heal.
+Blisters, cuts, scratches, and other foot injuries can often go unnoticed and thus untreated.
+An untreated blister can develop into an ulcer—a type of open wound that takes a long time to heal.

-A more serious complication called cardiovascular automatic neuropathy (CAN) can develop in people with diabetic polyneuropathy.
-CAN is when damage occurs in the automatic nervous system (ANS).
+A more serious complication called cardiovascular autonomic neuropathy (CAN) can develop in people with diabetic polyneuropathy.
+CAN is a condition that occurs when damage occurs in the autonomic nervous system (ANS).
 This can affect blood circulation and heart rate.
 If you develop CAN, your doctor may prescribe a medicine to regulate your heart rate, such as beta-blockers, flecainide or amiodarone.
-Your condition will need to be monitored regularly to ensure that no further abnormalities occur.
+Your condition will need to be monitored regularly to prevent any further abnormalities from occurring.

 If you have diabetes, keeping your blood sugar stable can reduce your risk of developing neuropathy.
 If you have difficulty controlling your blood sugar levels, speak to your doctor or diabetes nurse for advice on managing your diabetes.